Buying a Property? Get the Facts First

 Key Takeaways

-• Searches are short and detailed reports about matters which could affect the land the property you're interested in is built on and/or the surrounding area.
+• Property searches are detailed reports on factors that could affect the property you're interested in and its surrounding area.

-• Top Tip: In most cases, buyers encounter difficulties with the Local Authority Search, which can take up to 8 weeks.
-A solution to this is to check if your local authority offers the option to fast-track property searches.
+• Top Tip: Turnaround times for property searches vary, but Local Authority Searches often take the longest (up to 8 weeks).
+Check if your local authority offers the option to fast-track property searches.

 • Providing you are happy with the results of the searches, you can move on to exchanging the contracts and this process usually takes around 1-3 weeks.